bbrownekianda/docs/content/docs/getting-started/create-first-process/design-and-build/add-controls-and-rules/_index.md

 To add elements to your form, you need to reference your [process plan](/docs/getting-started/create-first-process/plan-your-process/) and consider **what fields** you need and any **rules** that need to be applied to these fields.
 We will keep our Training Process [requirements](/docs/getting-started/create-first-process/plan-your-process#summary-of-requirements) in mind as we go.

-In our example, in the Training Request Form we have 6 control fields to add: 2 text boxes, 1 user picker field, 2 buttons, 1 list field, and one rule to send an email.
+In our example, in the Training Request Form we have six control fields to add: two text boxes, one user picker field, two buttons, one list field, and one rule to send an email.

 We will start with: